 The OECD's Committee Information Service is today used by over 18,000 government officials.
-The service provides secure Internet access to the full range of OECD Committee information - work-in-progress, event details, document archive, publications and statistics.
+The service provides secure Internet access to the full range of OECD Committee information: work-in-progress, event details, official documents archive, publications and statistics.

 The success the Committee Information Service has achieved is reflected in the results of a recent survey of national officials who reported: “OLIS is useful for my work” (98% of responses) and “It facilitates my interaction with the OECD” (90% of responses).
 Officials who don't use OLIS therefore miss out on access to a unique information resource that can only add value to their national policy work.

 OLIS is a free service and complements the public information available on the OECD website.
 As a government official you can activate your account online by completing this form.
 Please send any questions to email@example.com.